cs-4241-2023/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: Oauth via github!
 This was a pain but I got this running and I couldn't be prouder!
-- I also got it deployed using digital ocean lol
+- **Tech Achievement 2**: I also got it deployed using digital ocean lol

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: 100 on all 4 Lighthouse categories!
 When I tested this locally I was able to obtain 100 on all 4 categories of the lighthouse analysis and I provided a screenshot in the assets directory.